“Happiness lies not in the mere possession of money; it lies in the joy of achievement, in the thrill of creative effort.” Franklin D. Roosevelt

 The person who had an epiphany comes to a point where they realize that life is more than being about what they can get, but it is more so about what they can give and this is where they find true joy.

-The person on the other side of this spectrum is often bent out of shape trying to prove their worth to themselves and to the world because of the unfavorable and unfortunate circumstances they faced alone.
+The person on the other side of this spectrum is often bent out of shape trying to prove their worth to themselves and the world because of the unfavorable and unfortunate circumstances they faced alone.
 This person goes after wealth in a disharmonious and resentful manner.

 Even though both people in the scenarios experienced loss, the one who gained insight advanced toward financial wealth from a positive frame of mind and the other pressed on toward financial wealth from a negative mindset.

-The two game plans boil down to whether you are taking action from an abundance viewpoint to reach your financial goals through generosity, or are you taking action out of selfishness running away from your past experiences and using wealth as a measuring stick just to prove to yourself and others that you’ve succeeded.
+The two-game plans boil down to whether you are taking action from an abundance viewpoint to reach your financial goals through generosity, or are you taking action out of selfishness running away from your past experiences and using wealth as a measuring stick just to prove to yourself and others that you’ve succeeded.

 The irony of both game plans is that by employing either one, both can arrive at the same destination- – rich.
 Both plans allow for you to outgrow your current position in life.
 But one offers a beauty that the other does not.

 Desiring and executing a good strategy to get wealth so that you can be generous to others, not only helps others but it also does a world of good for you.
-As you focus on providing value to more people through business or philanthropic causes, you begin to experience the impact of your generosity to others.
+As you focus on providing value to more people through business or philanthropic causes, you begin to experience the impact of your generosity on others.
 You are now contributing and being a part of something meaningful and greater than yourself.

 You begin to have an influx of ideas of where else you can invest your money, and with that positive frame of mind opportunities and doors start opening up for you, but no so if your wealth-building is born out of a place of self-centeredness.